Editing Capabilities in Moodle

 The Edit Menu

-Every Activity and Resource will have an Edit Menu with fairly similar contents, here are some common tasks:
+Every Activity and Resource will have an Edit menu (three vertical dots) with similar options, here are some common tasks:

-NOTE: If this is done in error check out the Recycle bin link in the Secondary navigation under More at the top of the page)
+NOTE: If this is done in error you can use the Recycle bin in Moodle to restore the activity or resource within 7 days of being deleted.

 Completion Tracking